 Thanksgiving Eve: Grace Lutheran and Heidelberg team up each year to hold a service on Thanksgiving Eve.
 The churches take turns hosting and the service includes music by the combined Grace and Heidelberg choir.

-Christmas Eve: Each year, Heidelberg holds candlelight Christmas Eve services.
+Christmas Eve: Each year, Heidelberg holds a candlelight Christmas Eve service.
 There is a hymn sing where the lights are turned down and we sing the carols with just the light of the candles glowing.
 It is a truly meaningful and special way to start Christmas.

 The season of Lent begins on Ash Wednesday and lasts for forty days.
 It is a time for reflection and repentance.
 It is the way that Christians observe our LORD Jesus’s seclusion into the wilderness for forty days.
 The season ends on the joyous day of Easter.
 At Heidelberg U.C.C., we observe this season with several worship services.